House of Reginar

 Notes:

-In 956, Reginar seized Brussels and the surrounding areas which were in the dower of Gerberga, regenrt and formerly queen of France and the widow of Reginar's uncle, Gislebert, duke of Lorraine.
+In 956, Reginar seized Brussels and the surrounding areas which were in the dower of Gerberga, regent and formerly queen of France and the widow of Reginar's uncle, Gislebert, duke of Lorraine.
 King Lothaire of France, together with Bruno, Archbishop of Cologne, invaded the seized territory, captured his fort on the Chier and took his family prisoner, releasing them only after Reginar returned the land which he had taken.

 Flodoardi annales in Monumenta Germaniæ Historica SS 3 p403 (ed.
 G. H. Pertz, 1839)